Chief Douglas Janvrin

 Email: [email protected]

-NEWBURY — Chief Douglas Janvrin reports that the Newbury Fire Department extinguished a garage fire on Plum Island last night.
+NEWBURY — Chief Douglas Janvrin reports that the Newbury Fire Department responded to several calls following flooding caused by Thursday’s heavy snowfall.

 Newbury firefighters assisted in the evacuation of five Plum Island Residents to a temporary warming shelter at Pita Hall following flooding caused by high tide.
 Those individuals were returned to their homes approximately three hours later after high tide subsided.

 The Newbury Fire Department also responded to several reports of flooded basements caused by today’s storm, however there were no reported fires or crashes.
 There were also no injuries reported as a result of the storm.

 Though the snow storm is set to conclude this evening, Newbury will experience extremely cold temperatures in the days to come, and Chief Janvrin asks that residents be mindful of the following safety recommendations.

 With this type of weather, frostbite and hypothermia are possible for those without proper protection from the cold.
 To stay safe, the Newbury Fire Department asks that residents follow these tips:

 - Minimize outdoor activities for the whole family, including pets.

 - If outside, dress in several layers of loose-fitting, lightweight clothing instead of a single heavy layer.
 Outer garments should be tightly woven and water repellent.
 Wear a hat, mittens (not gloves) and sturdy waterproof boots to protect your extremities.
 Cover your mouth with a scarf to protect your lungs.